Giving Testimony in a Car Accident Case

 Giving testimony in a car accident case, or any case, is a daunting prospect—even for experienced trial attorneys.
 It is never a nice feeling knowing that no matter how true your testimony may be, there will be an opposing attorney asking you questions during a cross-examination that aims to discredit your story or, worse, make it seem that you are lying.

 From our vast experience examining and cross-examining witnesses, we have learned what separates a good witness from a bad witness and would like to share it with you.

 If you are ever required to give testimony in a car accident case, here are some handy tips to ensure you testify successfully and help your case.

 Only Answer the Questions Asked and Make Sure You Understand It

 Do not divulge information to the other side’s attorney, even though it is their job to extract information from you.
-The more details you share, the greater the risk your opponent will get information that can harm your case and help themselves.
+The more details you share, the greater the risk your opponent will get information that can harm your case and help them.
 Best to give short and concise answers!
-Long winded answers only bring on more questions.
+Long-winded answers only bring on more questions.
 Answer the question you were asked and stop talking.